List of Kansas City Chiefs broadcasters: Television

-KCTV Channel 5 (CBS) broadcasts most Chiefs regular-season games, with exceptions as following.
-WDAF Channel 4 (Fox; that station is unrelated to WDAF-FM) broadcasts games in which the Chiefs host an NFC opponent.
-KSHB Channel 41 (NBC) broadcasts all games in which the Chiefs play on NBC Sunday Night Football or NBC's NFL playoffs coverage.
-KSHB also serves as the main broadcast provider of the team's pre-season games.
-KMBC Channel 9 (ABC) has aired Monday Night Football games locally since 1970.
+CBS and Fox are the main stations that broadcast Chiefs games that aren't primetime.
+The team's primary markets outside of Kansas City include the metropolitan areas of Wichita and Omaha.

 Prior to the 1994 season, WDAF was the primary station for the Chiefs as an NBC affiliate (they aired on KMBC when ABC had the AFL package through 1964), since NBC had the AFC package.
 The inter-conference home games aired on KCTV starting in 1973 (when the NFL allowed local telecasts of home games).
 After week one of the 1994 season, WDAF switched to Fox (which got the NFC package), and has aired the Chiefs' inter-conference home games since.
 The bulk of the team's games moved to KSHB through the end of the 1997 season.
 Since that time, they have aired on KCTV, save for the 2015 Week 17 game vs. the Oakland Raiders, which aired on WDAF when the NFL cross-flexed the game from CBS to FOX.

 Preseason game affiliates

-Preseason games are broadcast throughout the states of Missouri and Kansas, as well as portions of Nebraska, Iowa, Oklahoma and Arkansas.
+Preseason games are broadcast throughout the majority of the states of Missouri and Kansas, as well as portions of Nebraska, Iowa, Oklahoma and Arkansas.
 Nearby major cities besides Kansas City with broadcasts include Wichita, Des Moines, Tulsa, and Lincoln.